Tuesday Topics: Five Tuesday Prompts, Part 4

 Happy Tuesday!
 Thank you for joining me and Jenn for another edition of Tuesday Topics.
 Remember to link up with us!
 Visit at least two of the other linked posts – the more the merrier!
 Don’t forget to come back for later linkers!

-The topic for next week – How to fall in love or fall back in love with running.
+The topic for next week – Are spring allergies affecting your running?
+How are you dealing with it?
 Feel free to write about this or any running-related topic.
 We hope you’ll link up with us!

 You are invited to the Inlinkz link party!